Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/make-call/kotlin.md

 }
 ```

+# Launch the app

 Launch the app and make your first app to phone call.
+You can either launch the app on the physical phone (with [USB Debugging enabled](https://developer.android.com/studio/debug/dev-options#enable)) or create new [Android Virual Device](https://developer.android.com/studio/run/managing-avds).